A man with adult acne squeezing a pimple

 Published:

-6 minute read
+7 minute read

 Many teenage acne sufferers have taken comfort in the knowledge that it’s just a phase — until it isn’t.
 Breaking out in your 30s, 40s, and beyond has become increasingly common for both women and men, though researchers aren’t totally sure what’s causing the spike.

-Though recent studies show that adult acne is more common in women (most likely due to monthly hormonal fluctuations), more and more men are experiencing post-puberty pimples.
+Though recent studies show that adult acne is more common in women (most likely due to monthly hormonal fluctuations), more and more men are experiencing post-adolescent pimples.
 Here are some theories as to why it’s happening — and what you can do about it.

-Why grown men still get acne
+Why adult men still get acne

 Acne doesn’t discriminate: but when it comes to the skin, the sexes are definitely not created equal.
 Because men have more testosterone, they produce more sebum than women do.
 This explains why teen boys typically experience more acne than girls.